 - Three meals a day.
-While our team are encouraged to dine with us and our guests, team members may be required to eat separate meals and/or at separate times from the guests, depending on schedule and seat availability at our dining tables.
+We encourage our team members enjoying their day off to dine with our guests.
+Team members at work may be required to eat separate meals and/ or at separate times from the guests.
 Lunches are your responsibility to prepare for yourself and may include left overs, a hot lunch from scratch, or a sandwich.
 Please clean up after yourself.
 If you are guiding, your field lunch/sandwich will be prepared for you by the team member in charge of guests' field lunches. - Snacks.
-We typically have an ample supply of fruit and trail mix on hand, as well as left overs in the fridge. - Milk, juice, and clean, cold water.
+We typically have an ample supply of fruit, popcorn and trail mix on hand, as well as left overs in the fridge. - Milk, juice, and clean, cold water.
 We typically serve juice with breakfast and have milk and of course water available throughout the day. - Soda-pop.
 We provide one case of canned soda per staff member according to your choice per month.
 We do not provide energy drinks or bottled juices, etc. - Beer and/or wine.
 We invite you to enjoy up to two beers or glasses of wine in the evening if you are legally able to consume alcohol and it doesn't affect your character or ability to participate as an effective member of the team.
-You may purchase your own alcohol if you need more than two beers/glasses of wine per evening.